SnowyMouse/invader/README.md

                                count
   -l --compress-level <lvl>    Set the compression level.
 This can be between
                                0.0 and 1.0.
 For Ogg Vorbis, higher levels result in better quality but worse sizes.
+                               Default: 0.8
-For FLAC, higher levels result in better sizes but longer compression time, clamping from 0.0 to 0.8 (FLAC 0 to FLAC 8).
-Default: 1.0 -P --fs-path                 Use a filesystem path for the data or tag.
+  -P --fs-path                 Use a filesystem path for the data or tag.
   -r --sample-rate <Hz>        Set the sample rate in Hz.
 Halo supports 22050
                                and 44100.
 By default, this is determined based